2. Processing personal data and purposes of processing

-Pursuant to YouTube specifications, in the “extended data protection mode” your data - especially which of our Internet pages you have visited as well as device-specific information including the IP address - is sent to the YouTube servers in the US only when you view the video.
-By clicking on the video, you give your consent to this transfer.
+According to information from Google, in the “privacy-enhanced mode” your data - especially which of our website pages you visited as well as device-specific information including the IP address - is sent to the Google servers in the US only if you view the video.

 You have the right:

 - pursuant to Article 7(3) GDPR, to withdraw the consent given to us at any time.
 This means that in future we may no longer continue to process the data as based on this consent;

 - pursuant to Article 15 GDPR, to obtain information about your personal data processed by us.
 More particularly, you may obtain information about the purpose of processing, the category of the personal data, the categories of recipients, to whom your data has been or is disclosed to, the storage period planned, the existence of a right to request from the controller rectification , erasure, restriction of processing or objection, the existence of a right to lodge a complaint, the source of your data if it has not been collected by us, as well as about the existence of automated decision-making including profiling and, if applicable, significant information about its details;

 - pursuant to Article 16 GDPR, to obtain the rectification of inaccurate personal data without undue delay or the completion of your personal data stored with us;